I’VE HEARD BROOKLINE IS A “YES” COMMUNITY- WHAT IS A “YES” COMMUNITY, AND HOW DOES LIVING IN A “YES” COMMUNITY IMPACT ME?

 WHY SET A CAP OF 20% FOR MARIJUANA RETAILERS?

 Setting a cap at 20% allows for the integration of the industry while avoiding a proliferation of these business types so that the Town can better adapt to them and respond with any additional needed regulations over time.
-By law, the municipality has the authority to establish a cap, and we may increase or decrease the cap of Marijuana licenses accordingly (subject to limitations applicable to “Yes” communities, see above).
+By law, the municipality has the authority to establish a cap, and the Town may increase or decrease the cap of Marijuana licenses accordingly (subject to limitations applicable to “Yes” communities, see above).

 WHY CAN’T WE BAN ALL MARIJUANA ESTABLISHMENTS?